-Alderson Broaddus University – Tied for 26th place among Southern regional colleges, this school has an enrollment of fewer than 1,000 students and a 41% acceptance rate.
+Alderson Broaddus University – Tied for 26th place among Southern regional colleges, this school has an enrollment of 1,100 students and a 41% acceptance rate.
 The university is known for its programs in nursing, sports and fitness, and business administration and management.
 Alderson Broaddus is a best-value pick among school in West Virginia.
 The annual tuition and fees are $26,610.

 West Liberty University – This school is tied for 37th place among regional colleges in the South.
 Two-thirds of the classes offered have fewer than twenty students, and this school is veteran-friendly and ranked at #7 (tied) among top public schools.
 Expect to pay approximately $7,000 annually in tuition and fees if you’re an in-state student.

 Ohio Valley University – Coming in at #40 among similar schools in the South, this private university is faith-based and traditional in academic offerings.
 You find a close-knit community of learners and small class sizes.
 Almost half the students attending the school are in the Greek system.
 The annual tuition and fees are $21,100.

 Wheeling Jesuit University– This school takes 41st place in regional universities in the South.
 The focus here is on faith, academics, and public service, and it’s a best-value school.
 The annual tuition and fees are $28,110.

 Marshall University – Marshall has captured 43rd place among Southern universities.
 The school has earned recognition for its business and engineering programs, and it’s a best-value choice among similar universities.
 Marshall offers 200 majors and a vibrant selection of co-curricular activities.
 The annual in-state tuition and fees are just under $7,800.